9 games we can't wait to play on Apple Arcade

 Apple Arcade has amassed almost 200 games in its catalog since its 2019 launch.
 The subscription service has gained long-awaited titles Fantasian from Mistwalker and Final Fantasy creator Hironobu Sakaguchi, as well as NBA 2K21 Arcade Edition, one of the biggest titles to hit the service so far.
 You can also play remastered App Store classics like Angry Birds: Reloaded and Alto's Odyssey: The Lost City.

-Even after a busy first half of 2021, there are still more classics and new titles to come -- like Proxi, from The Sims creator Will Wright, and Artful Escape from Annapurna Interactive.
+Even after a busy first half of 2021, there are still more classics and new titles to come.

 Read more: Apple Arcade one year later: Still delivering for casual gamers